-In Spring 2020 we have a target to raise £1.5 million of new investment, which will be used to:

-- Grow our portfolio of renewable energy generation projects - Replace debt funding for Sandford Hydro.
+In 2021 our target is to raise £3 million of new investment and continue to grow our portfolio of renewable energy generation projects, including our first solar park.

 See page 6 for more details.

 The investment we raise through the Fund is used for three key purposes: